ga-chicago/wdi-dragons/09_group_project/00_sched_deliverables.md

 ## 1:1s

+- Angie will have 1:1s with each of you during the week (Tuesday through Thursday)
 - You may schedule outcomes 1:1s with Amy at any point from Monday through Thursday
 - Instructional staff will be holding 1:1s with each student for a quick 10 minute chat before Friday